bombastic-bankers/bombastic-banking/docs/system-architecture.md

 ### 4.2.
 ATM server

 The ATM runs a webapp server hosting its GUI.
 On start-up, it connects to the pub/sub system, authenticating with the `ATM_KEY` environment variable.
-The ATM GUI starts in its idle state, and it transitions according to commands from the pub/sub system (refer to [Pub/Sub messaging](#pubsub-messaging) below for details).
+The ATM GUI starts in its idle state, and it transitions according to commands from the pub/sub system (refer to [Realtime messaging](#realtime-messaging) below for details).

 ### 4.3.
 API server